How to List Skills on a Resume in 2026: The Complete Guide (With 100+ Examples)

 How to Match Your Skills to Any Job Description (The 5-Step Method)

 This is where most job seekers fail.
-They write one skills section and send it to 50 jobs.
-Big mistake.
+They write one skills section.
+They blast it to 50 jobs.
+Biggest mistake you can make.

 - Copy the job description into a document or tool.

-- Prioritize by frequency.
+- Rank by frequency.
 Skills mentioned 3+ times in the JD go first in your skills section.

-- Integrate into work experience.
-Don’t just list skills — show them in action.
+- Show, don’t just list.
 “Used Python to automate reporting, saving 12 hours per week.”
+Proof beats claims every time.

-Need a complete list of keywords to use?
-Check our ultimate guide to resume keywords for 2026 — it covers every major industry.
+Need a keyword cheat sheet?
+Our ultimate guide to resume keywords for 2026 covers every major industry.

 5 Deadly Skills Section Mistakes (And How to Fix Them)

-Based on 10,000+ resume audits by StylingCV’s ATS Inspector agent, here are the most common mistakes:
+Based on 10,000+ resume audits by StylingCV’s ATS Inspector agent, here’s what kills your resume dead:

 | Mistake | Why It Kills Your Resume | The Fix |